Ottawa station: The new Ottawa station

-The new Ottawa station was built for passenger services of the Canadian National Railway (CNR) and the Canadian Pacific Railway (CPR) companies, and was the last of the monumental union stations to be built in Canada.
+The new Ottawa station was built to accommodate the passenger services of the Canadian National Railway (CNR) and the Canadian Pacific Railway (CPR).
+It was the last of the monumental union stations to be built in Canada.
 It was seen as an attempt to project a modern and futuristic image of rail travel in an era when it was being increasingly superseded by other means of transportation.

 The station was designed by the modernist architect John Cresswell Parkin of John B. Parkin & Associates in collaboration with the Montreal firm Affleck, Desbarats, Dimakopoulos, Lebensold, Michaud & Sise.
 Their design reflects a mix of modernism and Beaux Arts planning principles.
 The station opened on July 31, 1966, just a few months prior to the start of Canadian Centennial celebrations.
 The first train to arrive was the Canadian Pacific Railway's Rideau from Montreal, which left shortly afterwards at 9:04 a.m.

 Per a sign located inside the station: "The Ottawa Station was completed in 1966 as part of a plan for the relocation and consolidation of many railway lines built between 1854 and 1916.
 The new arrangement was based on the plans of the noted urban planner, Jacques Greber, and was constructed by the National Capital Commission.
 The Canadian National Railway and the Canadian Pacific railway are owners and operators of the new installations."

-Throughout its history, the station has won a number of architectural awards.
-It won a Massey Medal for architecture in 1967.
+Throughout its history, the station has won several architectural awards.
+It won a Silver Massey Medal for Architecture in 1967.
 In 2000, the Royal Architectural Institute of Canada named the station as one of the top 500 buildings produced in Canada during the last millennium, and in 2007 it was awarded the Landmark Award by the Ontario Association of Architects.